Skip to main content

 • Kubernetes version >= v1.18.0

-• Helm v3 installed and working.
+• Helm v3 installed and configured

-• kubectl access to the cluster, with cluster-admin permissions.
+• kubectl access to the cluster with cluster-admin permissions

-1. Add levoai Helm repo
+1. Add the Levo Helm Repository

 helm repo add levoai https://charts.levo.ai && helm repo update levoai

-2. Create levoai namespace & install Sensor
+2. Create the levoai Namespace and Install the Sensor

-# Replace 'hostname|IP' & 'port' with the values you noted down from the Satellite install
+# Replace 'hostname|IP' & 'port' with the values you noted down from the Satellite installation

 # If they are installed on different clusters, the haproxy service should be exposed so that it is

-# reachable by the sensor.
+# reachable by the Sensor.
 Use the exposed address as the value for satellite-url.

 #